Tomenz/SrvLib/README.md

 # Linux
 # systemd

-rename an copy the example.service after editing file to /etc/systemd/system/ reload the systemd as root with: systemctl daemon-reload IN THE NEXT COMMANDS USE THE NAME OF THE RENAMED "example" FILE!
+    Rename an copy the example.service after editing file to /etc/systemd/system/ Reload the systemd as root with: systemctl daemon-reload

+    IN THE NEXT COMMANDS USE THE NAME OF THE RENAMED "example" FILE!

     Enable the auto start run this command as root: systemctl enable example To start the service, run as root: systemctl start example To stop the service, run as root: systemctl stop example

 # init.d